 Who won I’m a Celebrity…Get Me Out of Here!
 2019?

-UPDATED LIVE – the winner of I’m a Celeb 2019 will be crowned on Sunday night
+UPDATED LIVE – the winner of I’m a Celeb 2019 will be crowned tonight!

 After three weeks of stomach-churning trials, endless creepy-crawlies and continuous rows, I’m a Celebrity…Get Me Out of Here! is drawing to a close for 2019.